dongdongdoge/mpsdp/docs/architecture.md

 ### 4. Shuffle Module

-The shuffle module implements:
+The shuffle module is the core of the middle-tier shuffler service and implements:
 - Secure data shuffling
-- Batch processing
+- Batch processing and multi-round shuffles
-- Multiple shuffle rounds
+- Service-facing configuration and instrumentation

 Key components:
 - `Shuffler`: Main shuffling implementation